CICS110/CICS110.github.io/main/information/syllabus.md

 ### Participation

 You will be assigned participation exercises to complete as part of the reading.
-These exercises exist inside of our online textbook and you are expected to complete them by the assigned due date.
+These exercises exist inside of our online textbook, zyBooks, and you are expected to complete them by the assigned due date.
 You may not request an extension to the due date for these assignments.

 ### Quizzes